isomerpages/sentosa-corp/_eia-reports/Deep Gravity Sewers Study.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/eia/summary table of impacts.png">
 </div>
 <p></p>
-<p>A construction phase Environmental Monitoring and Management Plan (EMMP)
-was proposed to (1) ensure that any potential impacts arising from the project are within anticipated levels and (2) assess the effectiveness of the recommended minimum control measures and site mitigation measures in reducing identified environmental related impacts on key receptors.
-The EMMP will monitor construction activities and ensure appropriate monitoring and management procedures are in place.</p>
-<p></p>
 <p>The Technical Memo II provides an update on the following changes to the
 design of the proposed DGS system layout as summarised:</p>
 <p>• Omission/ Removal of main manhole worksite (i.e. MH21);</p>